zfhuang99/zfhuang99.github.io/_posts/2023-03-14-implementing-Paxos-in-Rust-with-ChatGPT.markdown

 The dynamism of this interaction led to a noticeable surge in my productivity, enabling me to complete a substantial amount of work in a rather condensed timeframe.
 Impressively, the entire project was wrapped up in less than a week, with roughly 2-3 hours invested on weekdays and an additional half-day over the weekend.

 I would be remiss not to mention that this was my *inaugural* Rust project.
-Despite having a basic grasp of the language from prior resources like "Rust by Example" and the completion of "rustlings"—a compilation of 94 mini assignments designed to introduce Rust concepts—this project truly underscored the remarkable capabilities of ChatGPT in alleviating Rust's infamously steep learning curve.
+Despite having a basic grasp of the language from prior resources like "Rust by Example" and the completion of "rustlings" — a compilation of 94 mini assignments designed to introduce Rust concepts — this project truly underscored the remarkable capabilities of ChatGPT in alleviating Rust's infamously steep learning curve.

 The experience left me profoundly convinced of the transformative potential that the synergy of Rust and ChatGPT holds for the field of *infrastructure software development*.
 Rust's unique ability to deliver code devoid of memory leaks, crashes, and race conditions ensures a robust and efficient software infrastructure.
 Coupling this with the problem-solving prowess of ChatGPT can help us navigate the more intimidating facets of Rust, including its compiler errors and learning curve.